 2. Download and install your fonts

 In this tutorial, I’m going to use BlackJack font and Raleway font but you can choose any other font you like.
-I made a list of my most favorite free signature fonts here.

 Step 1